Ruddy crake: Description

-Habitat and Distribution
+Habitat and distribution

 The ruddy crake, similar to others in the Rallidae family, prefers wet pastures and marshes, especially the tall grasses.
 The ruddy crake populates the lowlands of the Caribbean, including areas of the Veracruz east, Yucatan Peninsula, and Honduras.
 The bird occurs from Mexico south to north-west Costa Rica.
 It is found in freshwater habitats such as marshes, reedbeds, damp fields and ditches.

 In the 1960s and 1970s, the ruddy crake was regarded as the most abundant crake in its range in Mexico, while it is considered rare in Costa Rica.
 Based on range maps, the breeding distribution is 655,600 kilometers squared.
-The Ruddy Crake was listed as possibly extinct by the Asociación Ornitológica de Costa Rica because there were no sightings for two decades.
-However, in May of 2007 a ruddy crake was viewed near the trail by the La Selva Biological Research Station, indicating a widespread range.
+The ruddy crake was listed as possibly extinct by the Asociación Ornitológica de Costa Rica because there were no sightings for two decades.
+However, in May 2007 a ruddy crake was viewed near the trail by the La Selva Biological Research Station, indicating a widespread range.